WasifSohail5/Virtual_Mouse/README.md

 # Virtual Mouse with Hand Gestures 🚀

 Welcome to **Virtual Mouse with Hand Gestures** – an innovative, touch-free system that transforms your hand movements into seamless mouse control!
-This project leverages the power of **MediaPipe** for real-time hand tracking, **OpenCV** for video processing, and **PyAutoGUI** for controlling your computer’s mouse.
+This project leverages **MediaPipe** for real-time hand tracking, **OpenCV** for video processing, and **PyAutoGUI** for controlling your computer’s mouse.
 Enjoy a futuristic way to interact with your computer without any physical device!

 ---